 a.
 Write down direct competitors that you’re already aware of.

 b.
 Practice social listening.
-Read the comments and snoop around your follower’s subscriptions.
+Read the comments and snoop around your YouTube subscribers.

 This will help you find out who they’re talking about and who else they’re watching.

 c.
-Look at hashtags related to your industry and look at some of the most popular videos using that hashtag.
+Look at hashtags related to your industry and target market.
+And then, look at some of the top videos using that hashtag.

 d.
 Test out search terms related to your business and look at the most popular channels.